gerd-moellmann/emacs-with-cl-packages/README.md

 - The heuristic doesn't really work in some use cases.

-What I've added here is:
+What I've done here is:

-Add text indices: A text index is a data structure which supports such position conversions with predictable performance and without relying on markers and heuristics.
+- Add text indices: A text index is a data structure which supports such position conversions with predictable performance and without relying on markers and heuristics.
 The implementation can be found in `text-index.c`.
 Please read the comment at the start of that file for details.

-Add marker vectors: I had already changed the doubly-linked list of markers to use marker vectors in igc.
+- Add marker vectors: I had already changed the doubly-linked list of markers to use marker vectors in igc.
 This is now ported to the non-igc case, so that both can use a common implementation.
 (Please note that `feature/igc` still uses the old implementation.
 It will use the new one should this land in master.)

-Remove positions from markers: Store the character position of a marker in the marker vector and compute the byte position as needed using text indices.
-This allows position adjustments when text changes t be done by iterating over the narker vector without touching other memory.
+- Remove positions from markers: Store the character position of a marker in the marker vector and compute the byte position as needed using text indices.
+This allows position adjustments when text changes t be done by iterating over the marker vector without touching other memory.

 ### Status

-I am now using this on a daily basis.
+I am using this on a daily basis.

 There is also a branch `scratch/text-index` on savannah where I ported this to master.
 If that lands in master or when is unclear.
 Stefan